open/close all folders

 - Took a Level in Badass: He steps up in later seasons until he's part of the Galactica defense team in the finale, repelling the Cylons with an assault gun.

-- Villain Protagonist, deconstructed: Baltar isn't malicious, just a selfish coward (ie. not a hero like most of the other cast) with the occasional flash of incredible Genre Blindness.
+- Villain Protagonist, deconstructed: Baltar isn't malicious, just a selfish coward (ie. not a hero like most of the other cast).

 Battlestar Galactica Military